-- FAMP 1.1 Improve pedestrian and bicycle infrastructure throughout the Fairgrounds area through sidewalk connections, bicycle route additions, pedestrian, and bicyclist safety features. - FAMP 1.2 Enhance streetscape character along Dumfries Road and connected roadways by providing improved pedestrian facilities and adjacent site and building related amenities. - FAMP 1.3 Encourage short block lengths with enhanced pedestrian crossing opportunities during the site development process. - FAMP 1.4 Expand transit options from the area to the City of Manassas VRE station and Park & Ride lots. - FAMP 1.5 Expand connectivity from the Fairgrounds area to the Prince William Parkway's shared-use path.
+- FAMP 1.1 Improve pedestrian and bicycle infrastructure throughout the Fairgrounds area through sidewalk connections, bicycle route additions, pedestrian, and bicyclist safety features. - FAMP 1.2 Enhance streetscape character along Dumfries Road and connected roadways by providing improved pedestrian facilities and adjacent site and building related amenities. - FAMP 1.3 Create greenway corridors with passive recreation to encourage increased connectivity between residential and commercial areas while preserving the natural environment. - FAMP 1.4 Encourage short block lengths with enhanced pedestrian crossing opportunities during the site development process. - FAMP 1.5 Expand transit options from the area to the City of Manassas VRE station and Park & Ride lots. - FAMP 1.6 Expand connectivity from the Fairgrounds area to the Prince William Parkway's shared-use path.

 Haymarket Activity Center: The study area consists of approximately 450 (+/-) acres located near the I-66 and Route 15 / James Madison Highway interchange in northern Prince William County.
-Interstate 66 bisects this Activity Center (north and south).
+Interstate 66 bisects this activity center (north and south).
 This Activity Center is generally bounded by the Dominion Valley and Stoney Branch Crossing subdivisions in the north and Villages of Piedmont and conservation area in the south, the Town of Haymarket in the east, and the Heflin Farm and Antioch Road in the west (see Figure 17).

-Figure 28: Haymarket Activity Center General Location and Study Area Boundaries
+Figure 17: Haymarket Activity Center General Location and Study Area Boundaries